JakeSteam/blog-programming/_posts/2017-01-21-android-tinting-item-colour-according-to-status.md

     - Java
 ---

 [Pixel Blacksmith](https://play.google.com/store/apps/details?id=uk.co.jakelee.blacksmith) is an Android game where players craft and sell items to visitors, in order to make a profit to buy upgrades / more resources.
-These items can be enchanted with gems, and the item’s image needs to be tinted the gem’s colour to reflect this.
+These items can be enchanted with gems, and the item's image needs to be tinted the gem's colour to reflect this.

 ## The Solution

-To modify the item’s colour (whilst only affecting the transparent pixels), we’ll be using the `MULTIPLY` color filter option.
-It can be hard to predict the outcome a specific colour code will have when applied to the drawables, so it’s recommended to try out 5-6 and choose one which has the desired effect.
+To modify the item's colour (whilst only affecting the transparent pixels), we'll be using the `MULTIPLY` color filter option.
+It can be hard to predict the outcome a specific colour code will have when applied to the drawables, so it's recommended to try out 5-6 and choose one which has the desired effect.

 #### Defining Colours